babyman/slug-lang/docs/Errors - Mini Spec.md

 - The `try` block executes normally unless a `throw` occurs.
 - If a `throw` is triggered (directly or indirectly), control transfers to the nearest enclosing `catch`.
-- The runtime extracts the `Payload` `Hash` from the internal `RuntimeError` and binds it to the identifier following `catch`.
+- The runtime extracts the `Payload` `Map` from the internal `RuntimeError` and binds it to the identifier following `catch`.
 - The `catch` block is a pattern match block:
     - Arms are evaluated in order.